Cyriaque Lamar

 “I exist in a slipstream of atoms, like everyone else.
 That’s the difference between you and me: I don’t pretend otherwise.”

-She dashed out the frigidarium, bolting for The Fusilli.
+She dashed out of the frigidarium, bolting for The Fusilli.

 Lina assured her she wasn’t the epicenter of the acrimony.
-Still, Tippi was disappointed.
-Somewhere in the primordial soup, she shared a common ungulate with the orcas, and had been hoping for a blockbuster Orcinus.
+Still, Tippi was disappointed: somewhere in the primordial soup, she shared an ungulate with the orcas.

 Mammals have no advocates around these parts, she fumed.

-When Tippi returned to the fridgidarium the next day, the gravy was gone, and Xoz wasn’t answering.
+The next day, Tippi returned to the frigidarium.
+The gravy was gone, and Xoz wasn’t answering.
 He normally didn’t sleep this long.

-Tippi leapt into the cistern.
-She swam, carving laps through the chill and dark, thinking the most orca thoughts she could.
+Tippi leapt into the cistern, and swam, carving laps through the chill and dark, thinking about orcas.

 “Wait for Xoz to wake up, it’s too risky to swim without him.”